1Password/scim-examples/PREPARATION.md

 The bearer token must be provided to your Identity Provider, but beyond that it should be kept safe and **not shared with anyone else.** The `scimsession` file should only be shared with the SCIM bridge itself.

 These secrets can be used to authenticate as the Provision Manager user.
-While vaults cannot be compromised in this way, it is still a major security concern if they're not kept safe.
-If, for any reason, you think the secrets may have been leaked, please regenerate them by following the setup guide again through the link above.
+It is a major security concern if they're not kept safe.

 **IMPORTANT:** To reiterate, please keep these secrets in a secure location (such as within 1Password), and **don't share them** with anyone unless absolutely necessary.

-## DNS record

-You will need to be able to create a DNS record with the SCIM bridge domain name decided.
-However, you'll need to have the IP address of the host, which necessitates deploying the SCIM bridge first, unless you have a static IP already assigned.
-Follow the steps in each respective deployment guide on when to finish setting up your DNS record.